Levelzup/GRC-in-a-Box/README.md

 - Startups & small IT/security teams
 - Anyone preparing for a basic internal audit

+## 🧩 Template Types

+To support all types of users, we include:

+1. **Core Templates**: Editable starter templates you can directly use.
+2. **Reference Library**: Publicly available templates from well-known sources.
+3. **Contributed Templates**: Community-built examples, alternative formats, or more advanced tools.

+Have something better?
+Feel free to fork and submit your own version under `contributed-templates/`.

 ## 📥 How to Use

 1. Clone the repo or download ZIP.
 2. Edit the Markdown/DOCX files as needed.
 3. Integrate into your internal documentation or training.

 ## 📬 Feedback Welcome